-•Excessive debris can cause the engine and hydraulic system to overheat.
+$\cdot Excessive debris can cause the engine and hydraulic system to overheat.$ a) Stop engine, wait for all moving parts to stop, and remove the key.

-·Excessive debris around the engine cooling air intake and inside of the pump compartment can create a fire hazard.
+•Excessive debris around the engine cooling air intake and inside of the pump compartment can create a fire hazard.

-- ·Clean all debris from around the engine and hydraulic pumps daily. - a) Stop engine, wait for all moving parts to stop, and remove the key. - b) Clean all debris from rotating engine air intake screen and from around engine shrouding.
+·Clean all debris from around the engine and hydraulic pumps daily.

+b) Clean all debris from rotating engine air intake screen and from around engine shrouding.